“The human foot is a masterpiece of engineering and a work of art.”

 Corrected movement mechanics of the lower body

-Barefoot exercise isn’t new, we’ve been running and hunting barefoot since the dawn of man.
-Since then, Abebe Bikila won the 1960 Olympic marathon barefoot, Zola Budd shattered world records by running barefoot, and the Tarahumara tribe continues their long-standing tradition of barefoot long-distance running.
+Barefooted, Abebe Bikila won the 1960 Olympic Marathon.
+Zola Budd shattered world records by running barefoot.
+And, the Tarahumara tribe continues their long-standing tradition of running long distance in minimalist footwear